seiflotfy/compatipede/plugins/spec.md

 * `bug` is a reference to some bug this test is relevant for.
 This value, if set, is just passed through to the results log.

 * `targetSite` can limit the test to be applied on a specific site only.
 The value will be compared strictly (no wildcards supported) against the hostname of a site.
 If it's empty or not set, the plug-in runs everywhere.

+* `regexp`, if set, is the regular expression all CSS and JS will be matched against.

+* `comment` can be a description of the plugin or expected results.
+At some point, we may want systems that add comments to bugs automatically, the comment property should be suitable as a bug description or annotation.

 * `markMatchesAs`, if set, lets the plugin set a final pass/fail status for the website.
 The value can be either "pass" or "fail".
 If multiple plugins with markMatchesAs all run on a given website and end up disagreeing, "fail" will win.